CJGreig/QGIS-Documentation/docs/training_manual/basic_map/preparation.rst

       :width: 100 %

    .. note:: You have just set a default map projection.
-This will be discussed later in the course, but understand that it is important to ensure accurate mapping and geometry calculations.
+This will be discussed in lecture next week, but understand that it is important to ensure accurate mapping and geometry calculations.

 #.
 The :guilabel:`Data Source Manager` dialog allows you to choose the data to